nedelec/cytosim-2017/tutorials/tutorial3.md

         ...
     }

+You can start with the complete configuration file [aster_dynamic.cym](data/aster_dynamic.cym).

+Make sure that the fibers start with a length larger than `min_length`.

 ## Nucleation

 If the fiber class from which the aster is constructed is dynamic, you can specify a nucleation rate: